sagemath/sage/src/doc/en/reference/references/index.rst

               *Generation of random chordal graphs using subtrees of a tree*, :arxiv:`1810.13326v1`.

 ..
+[Shi1971] Goro Shimura, *Introduction to the arithmetic theory of
+             automorphic functions*.
+Publications of the Mathematical
+             Society of Japan and Princeton University Press, 1971.

+..
 [Shi2002] \M. Shimozono
              *Affine type A crystal structure on tensor products of rectangles, Demazure characters, and nilpotent varieties*,